bridge-core/bridge-core.github.io/content/docs/extension-docs/compiler-plugins.md

 A compiler plugin should be added by putting it in the `<EXTENSION NAME>/compiler` folder of an extension.
 The plugin can then be registered via the extension manifest.

-In the extension mnaifest you need a `"compiler"` property which should contain the path to the plugin and the id to give it, which can be then references in a compiler config.
+In the extension manifest you need a `"compiler"` property which should contain the path to the plugin and the id to give it, which can be then referenced in a compiler config.

 Structure: